 The San Andreas Fault zone is one of Point Reyes National Seashore's defining features, but most days you can't even see it.
 Why?
-The fault zone is deep under ground, where two tectonic plates meet and rub against eachother.
+The fault zone is deep underground, where two tectonic plates meet and rub against each other.
 The plates are rigid (or almost rigid) slabs of rock that comprise the crust and upper mantle of the Earth.
-The plates are continually moving but where the touch each other, they get stuck.
+The plates are continually moving but where they touch each other, they get stuck.
 As the rest of the plates moves, the stuck parts deform like compressing a spring so they build up stress in the rocks along the fault.
-When the rock breaks or slips, the suddenly plates move, causing an earthquake.
+When the rock breaks or slips, the plates move suddenly, causing an earthquake.

-The two plates in our region most affected are the Pacific Plate (most of Point Reyes) from the slowing moving North American plate (everything east of Highway 1).
+The two plates in our region most affected are the Pacific Plate (most of Point Reyes) and the slowly moving North American plate (everything east of Highway 1).
 Along this stretch of the San Andreas Fault, the last big release happened during the great San Francisco Earthquake of 1906.
 The greatest displacement in this area was measured at 24.5 feet, but on average the plate is estimated to creep northwestward about two inches a year.
-For years, many people thought Point Reyes was the epicenter of the earthquake because of such a huge displacement, but with better technology and understanding of plate tectonics, scientists determined the epic center was acutally offshore of Pacifica, CA.
+For years, many people thought Point Reyes was the epicenter of the earthquake because of its huge displacement, but with better technology and understanding of plate tectonics, scientists determined the epicenter was acutally offshore of Pacifica, CA.

 You can see the fault and learn more about it by visiting the Earthquake Trail, a 0.6-mile self-guided wheelchair accessible loop along the faultline.
 Accompanying exhibits help to explain plate tectonics.
 Allow about 30 minutes.

 Or join a ranger for a guided walk around the Earthquake Trail at 10:30 am on most Saturdays.
 Check in at the Bear Valley Visitor Center for details.

 Check out some interesting facts about the San Andreas Fault: